Tacoma Tool Library

 help_outlineWhat is the Tacoma Tool Library?

-The Tacoma Tool Library has approximately 2,500 tools available for members to borrow.
+The Tacoma Tool Library has a total of 2,500 tools available for borrowing.

-help_outlineWhat types of tools does the library have?
+help_outlineWhat types of tools can I borrow from the Tacoma Tool Library?

-The Tacoma Tool Library offers a diverse collection including power tools, woodworking tools, gardening tools, and automotive tools.
+The library offers a variety of tools, including power tools, woodworking tools, gardening tools, and automotive tools.

-Yes, the Tacoma Tool Library hosts classes and workshops to teach members how to use household tools safely and effectively.
+Yes, the Tacoma Tool Library offers classes and workshops for community members to learn how to use household tools.

-Yes, the Tacoma Tool Library is volunteer-run, relying on community members to help support its operations.
+The Tacoma Tool Library is volunteer-run, relying on community members to help operate and maintain the library.

 Tools are borrowed.
 These you own.